 It serves to differentiate the quality level with reference to the ‘standard’, ‘superdurable’ and ‘hyper-durable’ weathering specifications.
 Due to the testing duration, this test provides figures with very good comparability to those obtained from exposure to natural weathering in Florida.
 Testing duration: 300 hours.

 A UV-B test simulates, over a short period of time, the influence of UV radiation on the surface finish.
 This is an even faster test method for determining the weathering stability.

 Salt spray testing based on ISO 9227

-This test permits checking of the entire system (substrate, pre-treatment, powder and curing condition).
+This test allows to check the entire system (substrate, pretreatment, powder and curing condition).
 Testing is possible on both aluminium and steel.
-Testing duration: 1000 hours.
+Testing duration: 1,000 hours.

 Determination of resistance to humidity (testing under tropical conditions) based on DIN EN ISO 6270-2

 Coating adhesion test in constant-condensation atmosphere to verify the pretreatment quality.

 Kesternich test, with alternating condensation in sulphur-dioxide-containing atmosphere, based on EN ISO 3231 / DIN 50018

 Coating adhesion test in alternating-condensation atmosphere (industrial climate) to verify the pretreatment quality.
 Testing duration: 30 cycles.

 Cross-cut test (based on DIN EN ISO 2409)